My dear friends, I’m going to say a few words to you today about serenity.

 But when we’re talking about submission, we are not talking about submission to men.
 We are not talking about bending the knee and kissing the hand and obeying men.
 When we talk about submission in Islam, we talk about submitting to Allah.
 What does that mean?

 It means that, for example, when a Muslim prays, he or she, their forehead touches the ground in prayer five times a day, and they say to Allah All-Mighty:

 “O Allah, help me to be a better person, help me to be a better Muslim.
 Without You I’m nothing at all”.

 So we are submitting to Allah, we are saying there is nothing I can do, there is no success I can have without You.
 With You, You will bring success to everything I do, but without You I’m just a noisy gong, it’s just me I’m talking about.

-So when we submit to Allah, this is when the second word comes in: we find peace through submission.
+So when we submit to Allah, this is when the second word comes in: we find peace and serenity through submission.
 This is the extraordinary thing.
 This is not the way the world thinks.